 The lowest programming language is the machine binary code (the 0s and 1s) in programming philosophy.
 The further the coding language from these binary machine codes and the closer it is to human speech and written language, the “higher” the level.

-With that being said, Python is considered the highest level out of all the programming languages, together with PHP.
-Python is an interpreted and dynamic programming language and must run in a specific system/program rather than directly running in a local processor.
+That said, Python is considered the highest level of all the programming languages and PHP.
+Python is an interpreted and dynamic programming language that must run in a specific system/program rather than directly in a local processor.

 Also Read: 13 Top Benefits Of Computer Programming

 Nowadays, many developers/programmers and software development companies prefer using Python to other popular languages like Java and even PHP.
 Although, as mentioned, Python is almost three decades old, it has undergone various updates and major overhauls to be what it is today.

 Python 3.5 has a more streamlined workflow, fewer modules, and more innovative features.
 Python also offers many ready packages, templates, and libraries to build a program fast without writing the code from scratch.

 Below are some further reasons why Python is now very popular in various software development companies:

 Also Read: 35 Funny And Best Python Programming Memes

 1. Readability and easier collaboration

 Since Python is, as discussed, a high-level language with syntaxes similar to everyday English, it’s easier for programmers and developers to read and understand the code.
 A programmer can easily share the code with others in the same team, and everyone can easily understand it.